Book Cover Design: A Definitive Author's Guide

 At Reedsy, we vet all our freelancers to ensure their experience and high work quality and have made it easy for authors to search for them by genre.
-However you choose to look for designers, it’s advisable to create a shortlist with multiple candidates.
+However you choose to look for designers, it’s advisable to create a shortlist of candidates.
 Good designers will often be booked up for weeks, if not months.

 Once you’ve narrowed down your candidates, it’s time to start thinking about your brief.

 A well-written brief will pay dividends.
 Not only can it help you secure your designer of choice, but it lays the ground for a smoother collaboration and will often result in a lower quote.
 A good brief doesn’t just describe the book in stunning detail; it’s also your first (and often only) chance to pitch yourself as a collaborator.

 “I worked in advertising for 18 years so I can smell it in the air when I know I’m heading into a mire of endless demands,” says illustrator and designer Chuck Regan.
 “I know who’s going to get the blame when their book does not sell because of a cover they didn’t like.

 “Ultimately, my decision to work for an author is based on a sliding scale.
 What’s the subject matter?
 How much detail is required?
 What’s the timescale?
 And how much fun do I think it will be to render the cover?”

 If the designer starts to think they might not enjoy working on your project, they can either decline your proposal or quote a higher price than they otherwise would.
 So don't just knock out your brief in 20 minutes — put some time into it.